DeveloppeurPascal/Delphi-FMX-Game-Snippets/README.md

 If you are looking for examples of code to learn Delphi about something other than video game or basic manipulations see [this repository of examples of all kinds](https://github.com/DeveloppeurPascal/Delphi-samples).And if not, take a look at [these open-source video games on GitHub](https://github.com/topics/delphi-game).

 To code your own games in Delphi, there are numerous utilities and game engines.
 You'll find a few links on [Awesome Pascal](https://github.com/Fr0sT-Brutal/awesome-pascal#game-dev).
-You can also use FireMonkey natively and add just a few useful tricks with [Delphi Game Engine](https://github.com/DeveloppeurPascal/Delphi-Game-Engine).
+You can also use FireMonkey natively and add just a few useful tricks with [Delphi Game Engine](https://github.com/DeveloppeurPascal/Delphi-Game-Engine) or use this [FireMonkey game starter kit](https://github.com/DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit).

 This code repository contains some projects developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).